No item(s) available in cart.

 11.1.
 BASIC PRINCIPLE OF REPLICA:

-· If the part to be examined and its environment provide enough room for the surface preparation and observation, then the surface inspection can be performed directly with an optical microscope.
-For this purpose adapted optical microscopes are available.
+If the part is to be examined and its environment provides enough room for surface preparation and observation, then the surface inspection can be performed directly with an optical microscope.
+For this purpose adapted optical microscopes are available .

 In addition to the employment of a mass for replicas, the employment of backing paper is also recommended.
 It allows the production of an even thinner replica.
 Such a replica is then stuck, with a double-sided adhesive tape, to a flat glass slide, which enables subsequent high-quality observation of the surface with the optical microscope.
 The backing paper makes it possible to produce thin replicas of particularly exacting surfaces, which can be analyzed with the optical microscope.
 The replicas produced with the Struers backing paper can also be shadowed and subsequently analyzed with a scanning electron microscope.

 Figure shows the components of the RepliSet unit for the production of replicas.
-The RepliSet system consists of a dosing pistol with a piston for squeezing-out, a container with two-part silicon rubber, and a mixing nozzle for the application of the replica mass to the surface to be analyzed at the machine part.
-The mixing nozzle shall be replaced after each application because rests of the mass remain in the nozzle, become hard, and block the nozzle.
-For the production of a quality replica it is important to know the temperature of the surface of which a replica is to be made.
-Silicon rubber can be applied to a surface of machine parts both standing still and operating in a temperature range from -10 to 180 °C. The procedure of making a replica is following
+The RepliSet system consists of a dosing pistol with a piston for squeezing out, a container with two-part silicon rubber, and a mixing nozzle for the application of the replica mass to the surface to be analyzed at the machine part.
+The mixing nozzle shall be replaced after each application because the rest of the mass remains in the nozzle, becomes hard, and blocks the nozzle.
+For the production of a quality replica, it is important to know the temperature of the surface on which a replica is to be made.
+Silicon rubber can be applied to the surface of machine parts both standing still and operating in a temperature range from -10 to 180 °C. The procedure for making a replica is following

 1. The surface of the machine part concerned shall be cleaned and degreased.
-Degreasing is usually accomplished with ethyl alcohol, similarly as in the common optical microscopy for the observation of the surface topography.
+Degreasing is usually accomplished with ethyl alcohol, similar to the common optical microscopy for the observation of the surface topography.

-2. When the condition of a surface or a crack reaching to the surface is to be observed, cleaning of the surface with acetone is recommended.
-Irrespective which cleaning medium is used, its remnants shall be carefully and thoroughly removed from the surface so as not to react with silicone rubber used in making the replica.
+2. When the condition of a surface or a crack reaching the surface is to be observed, cleaning the surface with acetone is recommended.
+Irrespective of which cleaning medium is used, its remnants shall be carefully and thoroughly removed from the surface so as not to react with the silicone rubber used in making the replica.

 4. Then follows the application of the replica mass capable of hardening, i.e. having favorable strength and elastic properties, and thus being capable of efficient removal from the surface.